Booking Terms and Conditions Governing All Bookings With Gohop.ie

 (i) The Consumer shall check all travel documentation immediately it is furnished to him.
 If the Consumer considers any document to be incorrect or has a query in relation to its contents, he shall forthwith notify the Organiser of his concern and the Organiser shall respond as soon as possible.

-(ii) The Consumer is solely responsible for ensuring that he presents himself at the port of departure in sufficient time prior to the designated departure time to complete embarkation requirements.
-If the Consumer arrives after the check-in time, the Organiser shall not be obliged to carry the Consumer and shall be entitled to treat the holiday as having been cancelled by the Consumer.
+(ii) The Consumer is solely responsible for ensuring that they present themselves in adequate time to avail of all services booked e.g. consumers must be at the port of departure in sufficient time prior to the designated departure time to complete embarkation requirements and must check-in for any transfers, hotels, etc. on the agreed start date.
+If the Consumer arrives after the check-in time/date, the Organiser shall not be obliged to provide the service booked and shall be entitled to treat the holiday as having been cancelled by the Consumer.

 (iii) The Consumer is restricted by regulation of carriers and executive authorities with regard to the weight, type and contents of baggage which he may take on board the craft and/or vehicles which will be used in connection with the holiday.
 The Consumer shall be responsible for ascertaining any limitations which apply in this regard and shall not present himself at the port of departure with any prohibited item in his luggage or on his person or with items which exceed weight or dimension restrictions applicable.